MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

 Play the Robot
 ~~~~~~~~~~~~~~

-Playing a robot is easy.
+To play the Robot.
 We just need to send the recorded events.
-Here is our Robot class.
+Here is the Robot class.

 .. code:: java